 Upon learning that our website has a low page speed, we decided to start the page speed optimization project.
-We gathered the teams involved and came up with a strategy on how we’re going to tackle the issue.
+We gathered our web development team and SEO specialists to come up with a strategy on how we’re going to tackle the issue.

 We started by reviewing our performance based on the right metrics: